First-order methods on bounded-rank tensors converging to stationary points: Introduction

 We aim to develop methods that are guaranteed to find a stationary point $\tensX\in\tensM_{\leq\vecr}$ of~\cref{eq: problem (P)}, where the stationarity denotes that the projection of the anti-gradient $-\nabla f(\tensX)$ to the tangent cone $\tangent_\tensX\!\tensM_{\leq\vecr}$ at~$\tensX$ is equal to zero.
 However, due to the non-smoothness of $\tensM_{\leq\vecr}$, there exist sequences of points in $\tensM_{\leq\vecr}$ such that the projection of anti-gradient converges to zero, but stationarity does not hold at an accumulation point, i.e., the projection of anti-gradient can be non-zero; see an example in~\cite[Example 1]{gao2025low}.
 Such a phenomenon has been studied and named by \emph{apocalypse} in~\cite{levin2023finding}.
 In general, developing \emph{apocalypse-free} methods, where all accumulation points of sequences generated by such methods are stationary, turns out to be challenging, even in the matrix case~$d=2$~\cite[Proposition 2.10]{levin2023finding}.

 \paragraph{Related work and motivation} We start with an overview of the existing methods on the set of bounded-rank matrices $\mathbb{R}_{\leq r}^{m\times n}:=\{\matx\in\mathbb{R}^{m\times n}:\rank(\matx)\leq r\}$.
 Jain et al.~\cite{jain2014iterative} proposed a projected gradient descent (\PGD) method, also known as the iterative hard thresholding method, in which an iterate is computed through $\matx^{(t+1)}=\proj_{\leq r}(\matx^{(t)}-s^{(t)}\nabla f(\matx^{(t)}))$ with stepsize $s^{(t)}$ and projection $\proj_{\leq r}$ onto $\mathbb{R}_{\leq r}^{m\times n}$.
-The \PGD~method is apocalypse-free~\cite{olikier2024projected}, but the iteration requires computing singular value decomposition for large matrices, resulting in prohibitively high computational cost.
-Based on the geometry of $\mathbb{R}_{\leq r}^{m\times n}$, Schneider and Uschmajew~\cite{schneider2015convergence} proposed another projected line search method (\PtwoGD) and a retraction-free variant (\RFD) that implements line search along the projected anti-gradient, which is able to save computational cost.
-However, the \PtwoGD~and \RFD~methods are not guaranteed to converge to rank-deficient stationary points with rank less than $r$.
-As a remedy, Olikier et al.~\cite{olikier2023apocalypse,olikier2024low} equipped \PtwoGD~and \RFD~methods with rank reduction, and developed two apocalypse-free methods.
+The \PGD~method is apocalypse-free~\cite{olikier2025projected}, but the iteration requires computing singular value decomposition for large matrices, resulting in prohibitively high computational cost.
+Based on the geometry of $\mathbb{R}_{\leq r}^{m\times n}$, Schneider and Uschmajew~\cite{schneider2015convergence} proposed another projected line search method (\PtwoGD) and a retraction-free variant (\RFD) that implement line search along the projected anti-gradient, which is able to save computational cost.
+Even though \PtwoGD\ and \RFD\ have accumulation points under typical assumptions---Armijo backtracking line search and compact sublevel set, an accumulation point is not necessary to be stationary if it is rank deficient, i.e., it has rank less than $r$.
+As a remedy, Olikier et al.~\cite{olikier2023apocalypse,olikier2026low} equipped \PtwoGD~and \RFD~methods with rank reduction, and developed two apocalypse-free methods.
 Furthermore, Olikier and Absil~\cite{olikier2023first} developed a framework for first-order optimization on general stratified sets of matrices.
 Note that one can also adopt Riemannian optimization methods~\cite{absil2009optimization,boumal2023intromanifolds} to minimize $f$ on the smooth manifold $\mathbb{R}_{r}^{m\times n}:=\{\matx\in\mathbb{R}^{m\times n}:\rank(\matx)=r\}$ (e.g.,~\cite{shalit2012online,vandereycken2013low}).
 The methods overlook the rank-deficient points $\mathbb{R}_{<r}^{m\times n}:=\mathbb{R}_{\leq r}^{m\times n}\setminus\mathbb{R}_{r}^{m\times n}$, and the classical convergence results in Riemannian optimization~\cite{boumal2019global} no longer hold if an accumulation point is rank deficient.